Diet in Ramadan

 Water

 The better way is to drink until you’re not thirsty anymore, not until you are full of water.
-Secondly, include fruits and salads in iftar as they tend to retain water and prevent dehydration.
+Secondly, include fruits and salads in iftar, as they tend to retain water and prevent dehydration.

 Recap

-Ramadan is the favorite month of most Muslims because of its spirituality and because it makes you feel closer to the Creator. in this month people observe fast from dawn till sunset for a whole month.
-The essence of this month is to purify the souls as well as the bodies by fasting.
-But sadly, diet patterns become so unhealthy that it worsens the environment inside our bodies.
-The right choice of foods in suhoor and iftar can result in better health after this holy month.
+The essence of this month is to purify the soul as well as the body by fasting.
+But sadly, diet patterns become so unhealthy that they worsen the environment inside our bodies.
+The right choice of foods in Suhoor and Iftar can result in better health after this holy month.

 Leave a comment